henriquexaud/henriquexaud/README.md

-Science and Technology student with knowledge in Software Development.
+Student of Science and Technology specialized in Software Development.

 ##